walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 You should complete all of these steps *after* attending the Hands-on lab.
 Failure to delete the resources created during the lab will result in continued billing.

-1. Delete the resource group containing the SmartHotelHost.
+1. Delete the **SmartHotelHostRG** resource group containing the SmartHotelHost.

 2. Delete the **SmartHotelDBRG** resource group containing the Azure SQL Database.